Damee003/alx-pre_course/0x01-git/README.md

-I love Jesus more than anything in this world
+I love Jesus more than everything in this world